Mannypulator/psychic-octo-palm-tree/README.md

 # Number Classification API

 This project is a NestJS-based API that classifies a given number by calculating its mathematical properties and returning a fun fact sourced from the Numbers API ([numbersapi.com](http://numbersapi.com)).
-It is designed to be deployed as a serverless function on Vercel.

 ## Table of Contents